 The final design custom-engineered by Sterling Systems included the following areas:

 - WebCentral Supervisory Control

-The following equipment was supplied in replacing Repete brand batching and pelleting control:
+The following equipment was supplied to replace Repete brand batching and pelleting control system:

 - Batching/Pelleting Computer with mouse and keyboard, 2 monitors and UPS.

 - Network Printer for batching and pelleting reports.

 - 60 x 48 x 12 mild steel gray painted enclosure for housing Allen Bradley CompactLogix PLC and all associated I/O to automate the system for batching and Pelleting equipment.
 An alarm light/horn unit is mounted on top of the enclosure.
 Panel mount scale indicator for Major Scale, Estop, alarm silence and cooler clean out button.

 - CT’s to read the following motor amps.

 An Ethernet network was installed by the feed mill to interconnect the PC, PLC Control Panel and the Network Printer.
 A network was made available for access to the WebCentral supervisory control application for remote system access by customer personnel, and internet access was provided for remote troubleshooting utilities by Sterling Systems & Controls if needed (24/7 support by dedicated software, electrical engineers and the project manager).
 Both networks were isolated and Sterling Systems & Controls provided all necessary network and electrical drawings.

 The desktop batching computer controls and maintains formulas/recipes, ingredient inventories and usages, bin assignments and ingredient locations, and formula schedules or stack-ups.
 In this specific automation example, to deliver the solution meeting customer objectives, the single scale and mixer batching controller have the capabilities to simultaneously weigh the scale while the mixer is mixing.
 The finished mix feed is then transferred to the Bagging Bins and Loadout bins semi-automatically.